OFFICES FOR A MIAMI-DADE COUNTY ETHICS DEPARTMENT IN

 THE TRANSIT CENTER NORTH BUILDING

-When the county had this department in another building, they were spending money on rent to a private individual.
+When the county had the Ethics Department in another building, they were spending money on rent to a private individual.
+United Architects, a Miami architecture firm, with offices in Coral Gables, was hired to design the relocation of this department.

-Half of this floor had been vacated and they were able to move their people to this building owned by the county.
+Half of this floor had been vacated and they were able to move their people to this new space after we designed the new space and the construction was completed.
 You can see the photos after the remodeling above and below.
 The partitions use a pre-fabricated system that is easy for the county to install and remove.
 Using this system was one of the requirements for the project.

 The system uses several different modules and can be easily adapted for different size offices and configurations.